emmanuelemababto/Detection-Microsoft-Sentinel/README.md

 -  Observe alerts and incidents triggered by the attack.

 ### 4. Result
-Sentinel successfully detected the failed login attempts and generated alerts, demonstrating how a SOC can identify and respond to threats.
+Sentinel successfully detected the failed login attempts and generated alerts, demonstrating how a SOC can identify and respond to threats.Within an hour of seeting this honeypot minutes i got  over 1000 failed logins.

 ### 5. Conclusion
 This lab shows how Microsoft Sentinel can collect logs, monitor systems, and automatically detect suspicious activity.